BuonoLab/Timing-WM_RNN_2022/README.md

   Learned parameters including recurrent weights, output weights, etc. were saved under separate file folders.

   Second, run 'MULTI_Output' for testing the learned RNNs to get the dynamics of a given task.
-  Data were then ported to .mat files for further analysis in Matlab.
+  Data were ported to .mat files for further analysis in Matlab.